senaite/senaite.core/DEVELOP.markdown

 debugging in ZMI at /portal_css  and at /portal_javascripts (must be done after every server start).

-You could also do the following to boost Windows performance radically:
+You could also do the following to boost Windows performance:

     In file: Products/CMFCore.DirectoryView:
     In function: DirectoryInformation._changed():